quietui/quiet/docs/docs/burrow.md

 [experimental] <quiet-badge>since 1.4.0</quiet-badge>

-Quiet Burrow™ is a tiny library that lets you add interactivity to various parts of a webpage without taking over the entire DOM.
-It's completely optional and works well with HTML, Quiet components, and other web component libraries.
+Quiet Burrow™ is an optional utility lets you add interactivity to various parts of a webpage without taking over the entire DOM.
+It gives you framework-like features without the framework so you can sprinkle in reactivity only where you actually need it.

 ## What is a burrow?

 Think of a _burrow_ as an interactive "island" that lives in your page.
-Create templates with a familiar declarative syntax, add state, and respond to events just like you would in a framework…and do it with just a few lines of code.
+Create reactive templates with a familiar declarative syntax, add state, and respond to events…all with just a few lines of code.

 Here's an obligatory counter example.
 No build step or transpilation is required.